 The following is useful information about Energy Performance Certificates (EPC).
 How to contact us in relation to EPCs can be found at the bottom of this page.
-If you have a fixed penalty notice to pay, please click here.
+If you have a fixed penalty notice to pay, please visit the 'pay it' page.

 An EPC is an assessment of the energy efficiency of the property.
 It takes into consideration the construction, type of dwelling and relevant fittings e.g. heating systems, insulation or double glazing.
 It provides an environmental impact rating based on the amount on carbon dioxide released into the environment by the dwelling.
 The rating of the certificate ranges from A high efficiency to G very poor efficiency.